statesman/census-home/README.md

 * Update the `slug` and `projectsDirectory` variables in `Gruntfile.js`.
 * Update the `thumbnail` and `url` variables at the top of `index.php`.
 * Run the default `grunt` task.

-(At one point we used bower to pull in font-awesome, bootstrap and jquery, but these are now pulled in through npm.)

 ### Public folder
 There is a `public` folder that has the published files: